The following error is reported when a user opens a workflow.

 To get past this error the workflow activity “Authenticate with password” can be configured so it will authenticate users with expired passwords.

-Please note that this does not prompt the user to change password.
-It simply allows a user with an expired password to login to these activities.
-The flag “User must change password at next logon” is still set for the user in AD and the pwdLastSet attribute is still set to “never”.
+NOTE: this does not prompt the user to change the password.
+It simply allows a user with an expired password to log in to these activities.
+The flag “User must change password at next logon” is still set for the user in Active Directory and the pwdLastSet attribute is still set to “never.”

 The “Forgot My Password” workflow does not require this configuration and once a password is changed the flag is unset and the attribute has a date stamp instead of never.

-All of the above applies whether the user accesses the PMUser site via the SPE or a desktop browser
+All of the above applies whether the user accesses the PMSelfService site via the Secure Password Extension or a desktop browser.

 © 2023 One Identity LLC.
 ALL RIGHTS RESERVED.
 Feedback 利用規約 プライバシー Cookie Preference Center